abhinavabcd/blaster/README.md

 @route("/create", methods=POST)
-def create(req: CreatePostRequest) -> CreatedPasteResponse:   #give the argument a type and it's available to you, check all available types
+def create(req: CreatePasteRequest) -> PasteResponse:   #give the argument a type and it's available to you, check all available types
 	if(req.upload):
 		pass